rixx/books.rixx.de/data/reviews/mark-twain/the-diaries-of-adam-and-eve/index.md

   isbn13: '9781843910053'
   pages: 95
   publication_year: '1906'
-  slug: the-diaries-of-adam-and-eve
   spine_color: '#344823'
   tags:
   - historical-fiction
   title: The Diaries of Adam and Eve
 plan:
   date_added: '2015-04-17'
+related_books:
+- book: mark-twain/the-adventures-of-tom-sawyer
+  text: You can see hints of this stance towards religion in the Tom Sawyer books
+    already.
 review:
   date_read:
   - 2006-01-01
-  did_not_finish: false
   rating: 2
-related_books:
-- book: mark-twain/the-adventures-of-tom-sawyer
-  text: You can see hints of this stance towards religion in the Tom Sawyer books already.
 ---

 Not the height of hilariousness, but solidly funny – might have been my first humorous take on the Bible?